stAItuned logo

 Prioritize building robust agent architectures with RAG for reliable, goal-driven automation rather than focusing solely on conversational LLM capabilities.

-By 2026, up to 40% of enterprise applications will include task-specific AI agents, shifting from chatbots to workflow execution (Gartner).
-This article is for midway AI enthusiasts and business users who understand AI fundamentals but seek a practical playbook to navigate this architectural shift towards autonomous, goal-driven decision-making systems.
+By 2026, up to 40% of enterprise applications will include task-specific AI agents, shifting from chatbots to workflow execution [1].
+But over 40% of those projects may be canceled by end of 2027 due to cost, unclear value, or weak risk controls [2].
+This article gives midway AI enthusiasts and business users a practical playbook to navigate this shift—and avoid the pitfalls that kill most enterprise agent initiatives.

 • Don't just chat, execute: Focus on task-specific agents deeply embedded in apps (Gartner).